- What is temporary auto insurance?

 While temporary insurance policies are not usually an option, you might be able to adjust your insurance to get cheaper rates or to cover a car for occasional use.
 Here are a few of the more common ones and how to deal with them:

-A limited use policy can be an option for collector or antique cars.
+A limited-use policy can be an option for collector or classic cars.
 These policies insure the vehicle year-round, but you must keep the annual mileage under a certain cap.
 The mileage cap can vary, but 2,000 to 4,000 miles a year is typical.
-If you exceed the mile, your claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
+If you exceed the mileage limit, your claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing. may be denied.
-With this policy type, you don’t have to start and stop coverage but carry it continuously for reasonably cheap rates.
+With this policy type, you don’t have to start and stop coverage, but carry it continuously for reasonably cheap rates.

 Needing to add a person to your car insurance temporarily